PeterouZh/CIPS-3D/README.md

 ```
 Then open the browser: `http://your_ip_address:8650`.

-You can debug the script with this command:
+You can debug this script with this command:
 ```bash
 python scripts/web_demo.py  \
   --outdir results/model_interpolation \